mong00x/RecipeHero/README.md

 To try out the MVP, please visit [Recipe Hero](https://mong00x.github.io/recipehero/).

+# To download the code to your laptop and run please follow steps listed below.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).